Stochastic analysis of ultra-high energy cosmic ray interactions: Efficiency over a Monte Carlo approach

 A different estimate of the computational cost per trial can be made based on the number of propagation steps.
-Normally in Monte Carlo propagation of cosmic rays, the distribution over the propagation length is obtained by a sequence of propagation steps (of user defined length) which involves testing repetitively the success of an interaction after each iteration.
-The upper axis on Fig.~\ref{fig:efficiency_estimation} presents the number of steps required to reach a given propagation length assuming a step size of 100 kpc.
-The most likely events involve $\sim100$ steps which is similar for the average number of steps per trial.
-Having an estimate of the cpu-time for each step allows placing constrains on the limits for different portions of the distribution, and shows the efficience depends on whether the step size is not much smaller than the lengthscales for the most relevant probable events.
-However, there is a limit to the resolution achievable with a given step size, since in a Monte Carlo approach the choice of step is in general taken without knowledge of the form of the distribution.
-While a smaller step size would yield a better resolution for the entire distribution, it comes at the price of a larger amount of discarded trials and a corresponding increase cpu-time.
-Additionally, the asymmetry of these distributions implies that any choice of step size cannot describe the small scale of the rise and the large scale of the tails with the same precision without considerable cpu-time.
-A proper step size that describes all underlying distributions suitably is often not possible as the rise and decrease of different distributions can be differ in orders of magnitude, not only for different injected species but also for the same species at different values of the Lorentz boost.
-These limitations of Monte Carlo methods are overcome when the underlying distributions are known in closed form.
+In a Monte Carlo propagation of cosmic rays, the distribution over the propagation length is usually obtained through a sequence of propagation steps (of a user defined length), which involves repeatedly testing whether an interaction occurs after each iteration.
+The upper axis in Fig.~\ref{fig:efficiency_estimation} presents the number of steps required to reach a given propagation length, assuming a step size of 100 kpc.
+The most likely events involve $\sim100$ steps, a number similar to the average number of steps per trial.
+Having an estimate of the CPU time for each step allows us to place constraints on the limits of different portions of the distribution and shows that the efficiency depends on whether the step size is much smaller than the length scales of the most relevant probable events.
+However, the resolution achievable with a given step size is limited since, in a Monte Carlo approach, the step size is generally chosen without knowledge of the form of the distribution.
+While a smaller step size would yield a better resolution of the entire distribution, it would increase the number of steps simulated with correspondingly more CPU time.
+Additionally, the asymmetry of these distributions implies that no single step size can describe both the small-scale rise and the large-scale tails with the same precision, without considerable CPU time.
+In scenarios of interest, it is often not possible to find an optimal step size that describes all underlying distributions with comparable level of precision, as the rise and decrease of different distributions can differ by orders of magnitude and peak at different distances.
+This occurs not only for different injected species, but also for different values of the Lorentz boost which are commonly simulated with the same steps.
+These limitations of Monte Carlo methods can be overcome when the underlying distributions are known in closed form.